19hours/sg-statutes/Acts/Legal Profession Act.md

 [20/2009 wef 09/10/2009]

-(c) being a member of the Faculty of Law of the National University of Singapore or the School of Law of the Singapore Management University, is dismissed from the Faculty or School, as the case may be;
+(c) being a member of the Faculty of Law of the National University of Singapore, the School of Law of the Singapore Management University or the School of Law of the SIM University, is dismissed from the Faculty or School, as the case may be;

 [20/2009 wef 09/10/2009]

+[Act 16 of 2016 wef 01/08/2016]

 (d) is convicted of an offence by a court of law in Singapore or elsewhere and sentenced to imprisonment for a term of not less than 12 months or to a fine of not less than $2,000 and has not received a free pardon;